ocdladefense/appserver-card-manager/README.md

 ## Routes
-- `customer/%contactId/save` - `GET` - Save the Contact's customer Profile ID to Salesforce.
+- `customer/%contactId/save` - `GET` - Create the authorze.net customer profile and save the Contact's customer Profile ID to Salesforce.
+- `customer/enroll` - `GET` - Initiate the authorize.net customer profile creation process.
 - `cards/show` - `GET` - Show all of the saved payment profiles for the current user.
 - `card/create` - `GET` - Display a form so that the current user can create a new payment profile.
 - `card/edit/%id` - `GET` - Display a form so that the current user can edit an existing payment profile.